Native Indonesians: Background

-The largest ethnic group in Indonesia are the Javanese people who make up 41% of the total population.
+The largest ethnic group in Indonesia is the Javanese people who make up 41% of the total population.
 The Javanese are concentrated on the island of Java but millions have migrated to other islands throughout the archipelago.
 The Sundanese, Malay, Batak, and Madurese are the next largest groups in the country.
 Many ethnic groups, particularly in Kalimantan and the province of Papua, have only hundreds of members.
 Most of the local languages belong to the Austronesian language family, although a significant number, particularly in North Maluku, Timor, Alor, and West Papua, speak Papuan languages.

-The division and classification of ethnic groups in Indonesia is not rigid and in some cases are unclear as the result of migrations, along with cultural and linguistic influences; for example some may agree that the Bantenese and Cirebonese belong to different ethnic groups with their own distinct dialect, however others might consider them to be Javanese sub-ethnicities, as members of the larger Javanese people.
+The division and classification of ethnic groups in Indonesia are not rigid and in some cases are unclear as the result of migrations, along with cultural and linguistic influences; for example, some may agree that the Bantenese and Cirebonese belong to different ethnic groups with their distinct dialect, however others might consider them to be Javanese sub-ethnicities, as members of the larger Javanese people.
 The same considerations may apply to the Baduy people who share so many similarities with the Sundanese people that they can be considered as belonging to the same ethnic group.
-The clearest example of hybrid ethnicity are the Betawi people, the result of a mixture of different native ethnicities that have merged with people of Arab, Chinese and Indian origins since the era of colonial Batavia (Jakarta).
+The clearest example of hybrid ethnicity is the Betawi people, the result of a mixture of different native ethnicities that have merged with people of Arab, Chinese, and Indian origins since the era of colonial Batavia (Jakarta), as well as the population of Larantuka known as Topasses who were of mixed descent from the Malaccan Malays, the Lamaholot, and Portuguese.

 The proportional populations of Native Indonesians according to the 2010 census is as follows: